CESNET/eduroam-icinga/doc/tests.md

 ### dependencies

-- each visitor's realm depends on authentication on home servers
+- each visitor's realm depends on authentication on home servers (defined in [dependencies.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/icinga2/dependencies.conf#L51))

   There can be two cases:
   - multiple home servers
   - single home server

   In case of multiple home servers, the visitor's realm check depends on service `HOME-REALM-ALIVE` on one of home servers (`HOME-REALM-ALIVE` service exists only on one of home servers).
   In case of single home server, the visitor's realm check depends on home realm check on home server.

-TODO - other realms should depend on home realm on server
+- each visitor's realm depends on all home realms on the given server (defined in [dependencies.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/icinga2/dependencies.conf#L65))

 ### check intervals